 25. Any other relevant measures to prevent corruption in public and private sector

 The UN Committee on Economic, Social and Cultural Rights in its 2019 concluding observations welcomed steps taken by Bulgaria to combat corruption, in particular the adoption of the Action Plan to Prevent and Fight Corruption and of the Anti-Corruption and Forfeiture of Assets Act.
-Nevertheless, it was concerned about remaining challenges in the fight against corruption and in the conduct of investigations into corruption cases, including cases against high-level officials, such as the lack of qualified experts and of adequate resources.
-The Committee recommended that Bulgaria allocate adequate human, material and financial resources for the implementation of the Action Plan to Prevent and Fight Corruption and the enforcement of anti-corruption legislation; strengthen the capacity of the judiciary to combat corruption effectively; raise the awareness of the public and State officials about the anti-corruption legislation and the Action Plan to Prevent and Fight Corruption and ensure the protection of whistle-blowers and civil society activists working on anti-corruption, from persecution and violence.
+It was concerned about remaining challenges in the fight against corruption and in the conduct of investigations into corruption cases, including cases against high-level officials, such as the lack of qualified experts and of adequate resources.
+The Committee recommended to allocate adequate human, material and financial resources for the implementation of the Action Plan to Prevent and Fight Corruption and the enforcement of anti-corruption legislation; strengthen the capacity of the judiciary to combat corruption effectively; raise the awareness of the public and State officials about the anti-corruption legislation and the Action Plan to Prevent and Fight Corruption and ensure the protection of whistle-blowers and civil society activists working on anti-corruption, from persecution and violence.
 (See E/C.12/BGR/CO/6, para 10-11)

 The UN Human Rights Committee in its 2018 concluding observations welcomed the adoption in 2018 of the Anti-Corruption and Forfeiture of Assets Act, creating a single anti-corruption commission.
-It was, however, concerned about the fact that until then very few convictions for high-level corruption were confirmed by final court decisions, reportedly due to the insufficient prosecutorial capacity to handle complex cases in an effective manner, limited access to external expertise and lack of effective cooperation between the prosecution and investigation services.
+It was concerned about the fact that until then very few convictions for high-level corruption were confirmed by final court decisions, reportedly due to the insufficient prosecutorial capacity to handle complex cases in an effective manner, limited access to external expertise and lack of effective cooperation between the prosecution and investigation services.
 The Committee was equally concerned about the low percentage of public institutions that complied with the requirement to publish the conflict of interest declarations of their employees.
-The Committee recommended that Bulgaria increase its efforts to combat corruption, mainly by addressing the shortcomings in the investigation and prosecution of high-level corruption, while ensuring that its legal procedures are consistent with protections under articles 9 and 14 of the Covenant on Civil and Political Rights, increasing compliance with the legislation related to conflicts of interest and ensuring that whistle-blowers are guaranteed sufficient protection against prosecution for reporting corruption and other wrongdoings.
+The Committee recommended to increase its efforts to combat corruption, mainly by addressing the shortcomings in the investigation and prosecution of high-level corruption, while ensuring that its legal procedures are consistent with protections under articles 9&14 of the Covenant on Civil and Political Rights, increasing compliance with the legislation related to conflicts of interest and ensuring that whistle-blowers are guaranteed sufficient protection against prosecution for reporting corruption and other wrongdoings.
 (See CCPR/C/BGR/CO/4, para 41-42)

-At its Universal Periodic Review in November 2020, Bulgaria received several recommendations pertaining to corruption, including to enact reforms to promote the independence of the judiciary and to eliminate corruption in the judicial system; introduce the legal framework necessary to effectively investigate and prosecute persons engaged in high-level corruption; or pursue reform of the judiciary, including by strengthening efforts to combat corruption.
-(See A/HRC/46/13 – note: the Addendum to the UPR outcome document reflecting Bulgaria’s positions on the recommendations received will be tabled at the Human Rights Council later in March 2021.)
+At its Universal Periodic Review in 11/2020 Bulgaria received several recommendations pertaining to corruption, including to enact reforms to promote the independence of the judiciary and to eliminate corruption in the judicial system; introduce the legal framework necessary to effectively investigate and prosecute persons engaged in high-level corruption; or pursue reform of the judiciary, including by strengthening efforts to combat corruption.
+(See A/HRC/46/13 – note: Add. to the UPR outcome document will be tabled at the Human Rights Council later in March 2021.)C. Repressive measures

-C. Repressive measures

 26. Criminalisation of corruption and related offences